foxbits/ytm-to-statsfm/README.md

 4. The API search will use the `CONN_COUNTRY` value for the market to search for (in order to display results from where you actually use Spotify, not default).
 Set it o your country code (A-2 from [here](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes))

-These env vars are used for track score matching:
+The following env vars are used for track score matching:
 1. `SCORE_TRACKS_BY` - choose how the track name and title weight in deciding higher scores.
 The available options are:
    1. `track_score` - only use the track title score
    2. `artist_score` - only use artist name score